SanliFaez/OS4Physicists/CourseDevelopment/Week2/Lecture2.md

 2. **Project management**:
     - Project management and using issues/labels, introduction to Getting Things Done (GTD) boards.
-    - Some tips and suggestions effective collaboration on git platforms and the essentials of community management.
+    - Some tips and suggestions on effective collaboration using git platforms, and the essentials of community management.

 ## Tutorials
 Between the two lectures, students will be given a complex coding task to complete.
 The main objective of this exercise is to get a good feeling of what skills it takes to orchestrate a collaborative project within a limited time.